the-dimensionless/NagarroFresherTraining_2020/readMe.txt

 PATCH /todos/4 – update details of todo with id = 4
 GET        /todos/4/notes – get list of all notes under todo with id = 4 POST     /todos/4/notes – add a new note under todo with id = 4

-Submission
-Create a git repo to start work on this project
-Make well-described git commits.
-Marks will be deducted for git commit messages that make no sense Host the site via Heroku
-You can commit a sample todos.db file in the code, so when project is deployed, it already has some data Submit project via this form https://cb.lk/2GR-s Submission deadline is Wed 15th Apr – 11:59PM